• Skip to main content

 Creamy potato dill salad in white bowl with dill to the left.

-So this salad is a trip down memory lane and a reminder of just how perfect the combination of potatoes and dill is.
+So this potato and dill salad is a trip down memory lane and a reminder of just how perfect the combination of potatoes and dill is.
 It's so simple yet works so well.
-In this healthy potato salad with dill I used an easy, low fat yogurt dressing with mustard for a creamy finish.
-A few hard boiled egg and capers complete this delicious side dish.

 Potato dill salad ingredients on top of black surface.